 - 1. Properties of Boolean functions that refer to the fraction of 1-values (i.e., the density of the preimage of 1).
 Each such property is specified by a constant number of subintervals of [0, 1], and a function satisfies such a property if the fraction of 1-values (of the function) resides in one of these subintervals.
 See Theorems 2.2 and 2.3. - 2.
 Testing graph properties in the adjacency representation model.
 One class of properties refers to regular graphs of a prescribed degree and to subclasses of such regular graphs (e.g., regular graphs that consists of a collection of bicliques).
 Another class refers to graphs in which some fixed graph occurs for a bounded number of times (e.g., at most 1% of the vertex triplets form triangles).
 See Theorems 3.1, 3.2 and 3.9. - 3.
 Testing graph properties in the bounded-degree model.
-One class of properties refers to graphs that contain a fraction of isolated vertices that falls in a predetermine set of densities (as in the foregoing Item 1).
+One class of properties refers to graphs that contain a fraction of isolated vertices that falls in a predetermined set of densities (as in the foregoing Item 1).
 See Theorem 4.2.

-It is evident that none of the foregoing properties has a one-sided error POTs.
-The point is showing that they all have two-sided error POTs.
+It is evident that none of the foregoing properties has a one-sided error POTs.3 The point is showing that they all have two-sided error POTs.

-Unfortunately, the current work does not provide conclusive answers regarding the scope of two-sided error POTs (although Theorem 3.10 may be viewed as a programmatic step in that direction).
-It rather provides a first exploration of this notion.
+Unfortunately, the current work does not provide conclusive answers regarding the scope of two-sided error POTs (although some of our results aim at that direction).4 It rather provides a first exploration of this notion.